 For a sporty, more youthful look, roll up the sleeves a little to show off your forearms and then throw on some bangles or layer multiple bracelets.
 Keep in mind that accessories need to be a little larger and bolder since, with a maxi, there’s a lot of fabric.

 Tiny little earrings or a dainty necklace will get lost.
 You’re better off to go with accessories that stand out; for example, a pair of oversized hoops, a long scarf, or a funky, wide leather belt with a big decorative buckle.
 These work with the boho vibe.

 Keep the Shoe and Bag Casual

 The other great thing is that since the maxi dress has a long vertical line, it will give you the illusion of looking longer and leaner.
-Have fun with a natural looking or sparkly sandal or if you prefer, a relaxed-looking rope or cork wedge.
-I wouldn’t recommend wearing a maxi dress with kitten heel or pumps; it will look too dressy for such a casual look.
+Have fun with a natural-looking or sparkly sandal or, if you prefer, a relaxed-looking rope or cork wedge.
+I wouldn’t recommend wearing a maxi dress with a kitten heel or pumps; it will look too dressy for such a casual look.

 Transition Your Maxi Into Fall